-- 1. Development of a new advanced testing protocol for laboratory testing of previously in-service rails with defects. - 2.
-The identification of proper material properties necessary to deploy our advanced computational model for predicting fracture in rails subjected to cyclic loading. - 3.
-The ability to accurately predict how long pre-damaged in-service rails can remain in service as functions of experimentally observed crack size, location and orientation within rail heads. - 4.
-The dissemination of our computational model for predicting rail fracture to the U.S. railway community via our research relationship with MxV Rail.
+- 1. Refinement of our new advanced protocol for laboratory testing of previously in-service rails with defects; - 2.
+The identification of proper material properties necessary to deploy our advanced computational model for predicting fracture in rails subjected to cyclic loading; - 3.
+The continued improvement of our ability to accurately predict how long pre-damaged in-service rails can remain in service as functions of experimentally observed crack size, location, and orientation within rail heads; and - 4.
+The dissemination of our computational model for predicting rail fracture to the U.S. railway community both via our research relationship with MxV Rail and our publications in technical journals.